 - DOI: 10.1093/obo/9780199840731-0165

 Only Mishnah Avodah Zarah has a proper critical edition, Rosenthal 1980.
 There are non-critical editions of Avodah Zarah tractates that are nevertheless de rigueur for scholarly use, such as Albeck 1978 (Mishnah), and Zuckermandel 1970 (Tosefta).
 Other editions, while not recommended for use in scholarly work, may be useful aids in studying the content of the tractates.
 These include Kehati 1977 and Abramowitz 1994 (Mishnah), Blackman 1963 (Mishnah), Bar-Lev 2016 (Yerushalmi Avodah Zarah), and Steinsaltz 2001 (Bavli Avodah Zarah).
-The Talmud Yerushalmi has a complicated textual history and as yet no critical edition of the whole, with the exception of Katz 2015 (cited under Composition and Redaction of the Avodah Zarah Tractates) The thorough researcher must therefore examine all extant printed editions of that Talmud (discussed in this section) as well as manuscripts, databases, and translations (listed in Manuscripts, Databases, and the Avodah Zarah Tractates in Translation).
+The Talmud Yerushalmi has a complicated textual history, and there is as yet no critical edition of the whole, with the exception of two tractates: Katz 2015 and now Katz, et al. 2022.
+These are cited under Composition and Redaction of the Avodah Zarah Tractates.
+The thorough researcher must therefore examine all extant printed editions of that Talmud (discussed in this section) as well as manuscripts, databases, and translations (listed in Manuscripts, Databases, and the Avodah Zarah Tractates in Translation).

 Abramowitz, Roy, trans.
 Shishah Sidrei Mishnah: The Mishnah; Seder Nezikin.
 Vol. 4, Avodah Zarah Pirkei Avot Horayot.
 A New Translation with a Commentary by Rabbi Pinhas Kehati.
 Jerusalem: Eliner Library, 1994.